Dear R eaders:

 GIANT BOWLDERS

-In the course of my research I was
+In the course of my

-astonished to learn that in November 1856
+research I was astonished to learn that in

-Edward Hitchcock agreed to undertake a
+November 1856 Edward Hitchcock agreed to

-geological survey of the state of Vermont.
+undertake a geological survey of the state

-He had spent several decades earlier in
+of Vermont.
+He had spent several decades

-life surveying Massachusetts.
-Now, at age
+earlier in life surveying Massachusetts.

-Mountain State, nearly as large as
+the Green Mountain State, nearly as large

-Massachusetts and with far more rugged
+as Massachusetts and with far more rugged

 terrain.
 Furthermore, three geologists had